AmaDara Ship Review

 - Category C staterooms are located on Tonle Deck and measure 251 square feet.
 They feature French and outside balconies and include all the amenities listed above.

-- Category A & B staterooms are located on Saigon and Tonle decks.
+- Category A & B staterooms are located on Saigon, Sadec, and Tonle decks.
 Like Category C staterooms, they are also 251 square feet with French and outside balconies.
 They include all of the amenities listed above.

 - Located on Sadec Deck are the 12 Junior Suites.
 At 366 square feet, these rooms have French and outside balconies in addition to king-sized beds and bathrooms featuring separate tubs and showers.